seanbreckenridge/mpv-sockets/README.md

 You could alternatively rename the `mpv` wrapper script to something else.

 The `MPV_PATH` variable can be set to the absolute path of `mpv` if the `mpv` executable isn't installed at `/usr/bin/mpv`,  e.g.: `MPV_PATH=/usr/local/bin/mpv mpv` (the second `mpv` is the script in this repo, not `/usr/local/bin/mpv`)

+---

+## Daemon

+I run `mpv-history-daemon` in the background, which communicates with the sockets at `/tmp/mpvsockets`, to get fileinfo, metadata, and whenever I play/pause/skip anything playing in mpv.
+That lets me create a history and do statistics on which songs/videos I listen to often.
+See [here](./DAEMON.md) for more info on that.